thomasabishop/eolas/Electronics/Physics_of_electricity/Voltage.md

 'Difference of potential' is the same thing as voltage.
 We use the term 'voltage' to denote the potential for current to flow.
 Voltage is essential to current because it is the force that enables the current to flow.

 Without voltage there can be no current because in their natural state, the electrons in an atom are in random motion with no direction.
-To produce a current energy must be imparted to the electrons so that they all flow in the same direction.
+To produce a current, energy must be imparted to the electrons so that they all flow in the same direction.

 Voltage is the application of this energy.
 Any form of energy that dislodges electrons from atoms can be used to produce current.